BDgraph: An R Package for Bayesian Structure Learning in Graphical Models: Application to real datasets

 Figure~\ref{fig:graph-surveydata} presents the selected graph, a graph with links for which the estimated posterior probabilities are greater than $0.5$.
-Links in the graph are indicated by signs ``+'' and ``-'', which present a positively and negatively correlated relationships between associated variables, respectively.
+Links in the graph are indicated by signs ``+'' and ``-'', which represent positively and negatively correlated relationships between associated variables, respectively.

 The results indicate that education, fertility and age have strong associations with income, since there are highly positively correlated relationships between income and those three variables, with posterior probability equal to one for all.
-It also shows that a respondent's education and fertility are negatively correlated, with posterior probability equal to $0.67$.
+It also shows that a respondent's education and fertility are negatively correlated, with posterior probability more than $0.67$.
 The respondent's education is certainly related to his parent's education, since there is a positively correlated relationship, with posterior probability equal to one.
-Moreover, the results indicate that relationships between income, education and fertility hold across generations.

 For this dataset, \cite{hoff2007extending} estimated the conditional independence between variables by inspecting whether the $95$\% credible intervals for the associated regression parameters, which do not contain zero.
-Our results are the same as that of Hoff except for one link.
-Our results indicate that there is a strong relationship between parents' education ({\tt pdegree}) and fertility ({\tt child}), a link which is not selected by Hoff.
+Our results are the same as that of Hoff except for two links.
+Our results indicate that there is a strong relationship between parents' education (\code{pdegree}) and fertility (\code{child}), a link which is not selected by Hoff.